Campus Assault and Relationship Education (CARE)

 Fordham University is committed to the development and support of its primary educational mission.
-The University will not tolerate sexual offenses such as rape, sexual abuse, sexual harassment, or other forms of non-consensual activity, including stalking and/or domestic violence or dating violence, sexual exploitation, and other sexual misconduct.
-Sexual misconduct can occur between strangers, acquantances, or people who knew each other well, including those who are involved in an intimate or sexual relationship, and can be committed by anyone regardless of sex, gender, or gender identity.
-Fordham will take prompt and effective steps reasonably calculated to end the sexual violence, eliminate the hostile enironment, prevent recurrence, and, as appropriate, remedy its effects.
-This policy statement and the CARE brochure support the University's Sexual Misconduct Policy and Procedures.
+The University will not tolerate any form of sexual misconduct such as rape, sexual assault, sexual harassment, or other forms of non-consensual activity, including stalking and/or domestic violence or dating violence, sexual exploitation, and other sexual misconduct.
+Sexual misconduct can occur between strangers, acquaintances, or people who know each other well, including those who are involved in an intimate or sexual relationship, and can be committed by anyone regardless of sex, gender, or gender identity.
+Fordham will take prompt and effective steps reasonably calculated to end the sexual violence, eliminate the hostile environment, prevent recurrence, and, as appropriate, remedy its effects.
+This policy statement and the CARE brochure support the University’s Sexual Misconduct Policy and Procedures.

-Fordham University supports this policy through educational prevention, counseling, and medical support services.
-Educational programs include but are not limited to campus-wide distribution of the CARE brochure; online training for new students; new student orientation programs related to sexual violence; CARE core program for new undergraduate students; peer education workshops on topics that include the nature of sexual offenses and dating violence, keys to prevention, and coping with the aftermath of an assault; public safety presentations; residential life presentations; bystander intervention and rape awareness programs; individual and group counseling; and other support services.
+Fordham University supports this policy through educational instruction on prevention, counseling, and medical support services.
+Educational programs include but are not limited to campus-wide distribution of the CARE brochure; online training for new students; new student orientation programs related to sexual violence; the CARE core program for new undergraduate students; peer education workshops on topics that include the nature of sexual misconduct and dating violence, keys to prevention, and coping with the aftermath of an assault; public safety presentations; residential life presentations; bystander intervention and sexual assault awareness programs; individual and group counseling; and other support services.

-Fordham University responds to all sexual offense, stalking, and domestic or dating violence incidents with a trained response team that includes public safety; the dean of students; the Title IX Coordinator; the offices of residential life, health services, counseling services; and off campus resources as needed.
+Fordham University responds to all sexual offense, stalking, and domestic or dating violence incidents with a trained response team that includes public safety; the dean of students; the Title IX coordinator; the offices of residential life, health services, and counseling services; and off-campus resources as needed.